JessDataNLP/NLP-Exercises/README.md

 🛠 Tools & Libraries: Python, pandas, numpy, scikit-learn, nltk.

-🎯 Outcome: A user-friendly movie recommendation system that intelligently suggests movies based on user preferences.
+🎯 Outcome: A movie recommendation system that suggests movies based on user preferences.

 2. ## Hate Speech Detection in Tweets using embeddings and Logistic regression